 Gather every pair of (hopefully clean) socks you can find and ball them up until they’re the size of snowballs.
 Then move some furniture, pile the socks in the center of the room, and let the battle begin!
 Oh, and keep your head down.

 5. Go on a scavenger hunt.

-Make a list of holiday items to find—maybe a stuffed reindeer, a seven-foot tree or a roll of wrapping paper with snowmen on it.
-Spend the day searching and determine a prize for locating everything!
+Make a list of holiday items for everyone to find—maybe a stuffed reindeer, a 7-foot tree, or a roll of wrapping paper with snowmen on it.
+Spend the day searching and determine a prize for the person who locates everything!

 6. Look at Christmas lights.

-Here’s a timeless family favorite—basking in the glow of beautiful Christmas lights.
+Basking in the glow of beautiful Christmas lights is a timeless family favorite.
 Make some hot chocolate, toss it in to-go cups, create a Christmas playlist, and hit the road to take in the holiday lights around your neighborhood.

-There are plenty of ways to enjoy the Christmas season, even with a limited budget.
+There are plenty of ways to enjoy the Christmas season with a limited budget.
 A merry Christmas doesn’t depend on how much money you spend.
 It’s about the people you’re sharing time with and the memories you’re creating along the way.
 Anyone can do it—no elves required.

 You can still have a meaningful Christmas while sticking to your budget!
 Keep track of your Christmas budget on the go with our free budgeting tool, EveryDollar.